Memoir Writing Workshop

 - Writing time

-- Participants will read out their writing and receive immediate feedback on it – or not if they aren’t keen
+- Live participants will read out their writing and receive immediate feedback on it – or not if they aren’t keen

 Joanne Hichens is an author and editor.
 Her crime fiction titles include Divine Justice and Sweet Paradise.
 Her memoir Death and the After Parties was published in 2020.